wp-plugins/worpit-admin-dashboard-plugin/readme.txt

 *	Other server environment information that helps us to determine compatibility with the Worpit system.
 This includes things like PHP version, HTTP server type and version.
 You can review all this captured information from within Worpit and is useful as a handy reference.

+We then take this information and display it to you on the Worpit dashboard - then it's over to you and what you want to do with it.

 = If Worpit is free why is there a payment option? =